Code-Institute-Submissions/Quizzard-Trivia/README.md

   # Design

   + ## Colour Scheme
    The colours that are choosen are predominantly made up of different variations of red,white,blue, green and gold.
 This colour scheme was choosen because they are the from the 4 house colours of the Harry Potter book series.Colours was only taken from 3 out of the 4 House colours from Harry Potter because Yellow and Brown will ruin the design flow of the whole quiz game.
-Other
+The other colour that was also used was Orange.

 | Color                    | Hex                                                                |
 | ------------------------ | ------------------------------------------------------------------ |